rxie24/CAMSIBComBat/README.md

 library(CAMSIBComBat)
 ```

-Example of implementation of each functioncan be found in the package documentation.
+Example of implementation of each function can be found in the package documentation.

 ## Citation (APA)